 On CSI: Las Vegas, from seasons 5 through seven, they had Sofia (blond), Sara (brunette) and Catherine (redhead).
 Also in Season 12 we had Morgan as the blond, with the other two girls still fulfilling their roles.

 The three main companions in Russell T Davies-era: Rose (blonde), Martha (brunette) and Donna (redhead).

 11th Doctor (dark brown/black), Rory (dark blond) and Amy (extremely Fiery Red Head), plus River (currently blonde; she was also African-British for a while).

-Notice that the New Who females are Color-Coded for Your Convenience; the Doctor's love interests are blonde (Rose, Astrid, River), his best friends are redheads (Donna, Amy), and the unrequited loves are brunette (Martha, Christina, River—notice she only became his love interest when she became blonde).
+Notice that the New Who females are Colour-Coded for Your Convenience; the Doctor's love interests are blonde (Rose, Astrid, River), his best friends are redheads (Donna, Amy), and the unrequited loves are brunette (Martha, Christina, River—notice she only became his love interest when she became blonde).
 Whether the new companion Clara will carry on the tradition is yet to be seen...

 The Fifth Doctor (blond), Tegan (brunette) and Turlough (redhead) Trio count, even though two of them are guys.

 A UK reality programme, Girlfri3nds, covers the search for relationship partners for a 3-pack of women in front of the cameras.
 Aired on ITV 2 during 2012.